eclipse-cdt-cloud/website/content/documentation/tool-platform/content.md

 To learn more about Theia, please visit the [Theia webpage](https://theia-ide.org) and browse through its [getting started guide](https://theia-ide.org/docs/getting_started).
 This will give you a solid overview about Theia's architecture and main concepts.

-For your custom C/C++ tool, we recommend to start off from the [CDT.cloud Blueprint]({{< relref  "blueprint" >}}) and use it as a template.
+For your custom C/C++ tool, we recommend to start off from the [CDT Cloud Blueprint]({{< relref  "blueprint" >}}) and use it as a template.
-CDT.cloud Blueprint is a Theia-based application which already contains a collection of extensions and configurations that likely apply to your C/C++ tool use case.
+CDT Cloud Blueprint is a Theia-based application which already contains a collection of extensions and configurations that likely apply to your C/C++ tool use case.
-Thus, all documentation on Theia applies to CDT.cloud Blueprint as well, but it already adds components and best practices that typically are useful for C/C++ tools.
+Thus, all documentation on Theia applies to CDT Cloud Blueprint as well, but it already adds components and best practices that typically are useful for C/C++ tools.

 To learn more about composing Theia-based applications in general, please refer to the [Theia documentation](https://theia-ide.org/docs/composing_applications).